 Beast Academy is a set of comic books from www.artofproblemsolving.com that teaches maths to children from grades two to five.
 Likewise, The Young Scientists comic series distributed from Singapore and available in India is doing a good job of introducing youngsters to various scientific concepts in a fun way.
 This series consists of three levels, with the highest level catering to the pre-teen segment.

 "Sequential art," says Bhopal-based psychologist Vinay Mishra, "is a great way to teach.
 Images are processed 60,000 times faster than words.
 Also, including comics will allow teachers to help kids with reading disabilities such as dyslexia wherein a child may face difficulty in learning to read with conventional instruction, despite having adequate intelligence.
 In such cases, the use of visual aids such as comic books can be of tremendous help."

-Rakeysh Arora, a Guwahati-based doctor and comic book aficionado, adds that most Indian superheroes tend to replicate the western variety.
-He explains, “With a few honourable exceptions we have had comic books in India for nigh close to five decades.
-Can we not now produce a better variety of comics, and across subjects?”
+Rakeysh Arora, a Guwahati-based doctor, and comic book aficionado adds that most Indian superheroes tend to replicate the western variety.
+He explains, "With a few honorable exceptions we have had comic books in India for nigh close to five decades.
+Can we not now produce a better variety of comics, and across subjects?"
 The good news is that people are already putting on their thinking hats worldwide to promote comics for educational purposes, and India is bound to catch up.

 Says Corey, "There's great potential in the medium; one can incorporate interactive elements into digital versions of comics.
 Audio commentary can supplement the reading.
 The possibilities are limited only by the user's imagination."

-And in the end, is that not what education is about... thinking anew?
+And in the end, is that not what education is all about... thinking anew?